The MARS15-based FermiCORD code system for calculation of the accelerator-induced residual dose: Description of algorithm

 \paragraph{Other sampling techniques} The method that was used for the ceiling does not generalize to all regions.
 In particular, creating two-dimensional histograms assumed that the region was aligned with the coordinate axes and that the region had a relatively simple geometry.
 In practice, these assumptions may not hold for all regions of interest.

 For small regions, such as the target, it often suffices to sample uniformly from the region.
-For larger regions with significant variation in activity and where there are no symmetry considerations that might permit a simplification (such as an irregularly shaped concrete region that surrounds the beam dump, shown in the lower left corner of Figure \ref{target-plane}), it is possible to approximate a three-dimensional histogram by dividing the region into slices and taking a two-dimensional histogram of each slice.
-Since this requires additional computational time, it is advisable to conduct simulations of these regions during a separate run with lower statistics.
+For larger regions with significant variation in activity and where there are no symmetry considerations that might permit a simplification (such as an irregularly shaped concrete region that surrounds the beam dump, shown in the lower left corner of Figure \ref{our-dose}), it is possible to approximate a three-dimensional histogram by dividing the region into slices and taking a two-dimensional histogram of each slice.